 This basically flat trail leaves from the Lone Pine Private Camping area in the southeast section of the park.
 It circles around a pair of scenic little ponds/lakes with good views and lots of birds.

-Of course, the entire Trans-Canada Trail (officially known as the Great Trail) extends, as you might expect, all the way across Canada, is around 24,000 kilometres long and will probably take around 3-4 years.
+This one is probably a bit much for a summer camping trip as the entire Trans-Canada Trail (officially known as The Great Trail) extends, as you might expect, all the way across Canada, is around 24,000 kilometres long and will probably take around 3-4 years.

 It is probably even worth taking the small detour to Twisted Tree trail, which I personally found very disappointing, although I must admit there were, in fact, a couple of weirdly twisted trees.
 Just not nearly as many, or as twisted, as I had hoped.
 Still, check it out and see if you agree…